condlex/wpdk/README.md

 + This version is called version 0.1.2.
 In this version, version 0.1.1 is modified to apply Wordpress Coding Standards.

+[ April 6, 2026 ]
++ This version is called version 0.1.3.
+In this version, unit test tool is replaced by Testor ( https://github.com/condlex/testor ); search feature is added to help user searching & browsing random posts; 50,000,000 posts are generated; 1,000 post indexes are generated (will be continued to generate in next days until hard disk (1TB) is full). o Plan on next days:
+    __ Add token protected for tools of creating posts, indexing posts, unit testing __ Add custom post type in order to allow Wordpress creating & modifying posts via Admin interface.
+    __ Upload to host and generate 1 billion posts.
+If time remains, 1 billion posts will be indexed and available to search.

 ```